Seekatar/seekatar.github.io/_posts/2024-08-10-typical-pipeline.md

 > 💁 Brief Lesson on Pipelines
 >
-> The structure of a pipeline is shown below.
-By default, `stages` run sequentially, and `jobs` run in parallel, but you can change that via `depends`.
+> The structure of a pipeline is shown below. ([MS AzDO Concepts](https://learn.microsoft.com/en-us/azure/devops/pipelines/get-started/key-pipelines-concepts?view=azure-devops)) By default, `stages` run sequentially, and `jobs` run in parallel, but you can change that via `depends`.
 If your pipeline only has jobs, you can omit the `stages` section.
 If it only has `steps`, you can omit the `stages` and `jobs` sections.
 I use `variables` in the pipelines, which can be defined at the pipeline, `stage`, or `job` scope, and the last one wins.
 >
 > ```yaml
 > variables: